MACC 7010. Financial Fundamentals. 0 Hours.

 MACC 7990.
 Special Topics in Accounting.
 3 Hours.

 A study of current issues and concepts in accounting.
-Students will use electronic databases and other resources to research topics and present their findings to the class.
-Guest speakers and field trips may be part of the course.
+Students will use electronic databases and other resources to research selected topics in the field.
 With department head approval, this course may be taken more than once if topics are substantially different.